Selangor F.C.: Social media, esports

-e-Sports

-On 19 January 2023, Selangor has made history by becoming the first football team in Malaysia to have their own Mobile Legends: Bang Bang (MLBB) team (known as the Yoodo Red Giants) to compete in the Mobile Legends Professional League (MPL) for the 11th season.
+The online presence is believed to be one of the strongest amongst the clubs in Malaysia.
+On 19 January 2023, Selangor has made history by becoming the first football team in Malaysia to have their own Mobile Legends: Bang Bang (MLBB) team (known as the Yoodo Red Giants) to compete in the Mobile Legends: Bang Bang Professional League Malaysia (MPL-Malaysia) for the 11th season.
 The announcement ceremony was held at the Selangor FC Training Center, Shah Alam.
+As Selangor Red Giants, the team won MPL-Malaysia Season 13 in spring 2024 with an unbeaten season.
+They then won MSC 2024, defeating Falcons AP Bren in 7 games at the Grand Final.
+The MSC win gave Selangor US$1,000,000 in prize money.

 Ownership and finances

 The holding company of Selangor football club, Red Giants FC Sdn.
 Bhd. is a private limited company, with approximately RM10 million in shares issued by the state government of Selangor as paid-up capital.
 The club was privatized at the end of the 2019 season.
 Among the shareholders for management are the current Crown Prince of Selangor, Tengku Amir Shah as majority shareholder, Perbadanan Kemajuan Negeri Selangor (PKNS), Menteri Besar Incorporated (MBI) and the Football Association of Selangor (FAS).
-The total paid-up capital for this holding company is currently unknown.